 - Navigate to the Microphone tab on the left pane.
 Then, click the Change button and turn on Microphone access for this device.

-- Toggle on the button down below Allow apps to access your microphone.
+- Toggle on the button below Allow apps to access your microphone.

 - Scroll to locate Allow desktop apps to access your microphone, and set the option to On.